Chad Gable

 Charles Edward Betts (born March 8, 1986) is an American professional wrestler and former amateur wrestler.
-He has been signed to WWE since 2013 where he performs on the Raw brand under the ring name Chad Gable.
-He also originally portrayed the masked luchador El Grande Americano until his injury.
+As of November 2013, he is signed to WWE, where he performs on the Raw brand under the ring name Chad Gable, and is the current WWE Intercontinental Champion in his first reign.

-A prolific amateur wrestler who competed at the 2012 Summer Olympics in London, Betts signed with WWE in late 2013 and tested training before he was deployed to WWE's developmental branch, NXT.
-Working as a tag team wrestler, he won the NXT Tag Team Championship with his partner Jason Jordan as American Alpha, before being called up to the main roster in 2016, where they won the SmackDown Tag Team Championship before disbanding in mid-2017.
+A prolific amateur wrestler who competed at the 2012 Summer Olympics in London, Betts signed with WWE in November 2013 and tested training before he was deployed to WWE's developmental branch, NXT.
+Working as a tag team wrestler, he won the NXT Tag Team Championship with his partner Jason Jordan as American Alpha, before being called up to the main roster in July 2016, where they won the SmackDown Tag Team Championship before disbanding in July 2017.
 He formed a tag team with Shelton Benjamin before being traded to Raw in the 2018 Superstar Shake-up and then forming a team with Bobby Roode, winning the Raw Tag Team Championship with him in December 2018.
 With this win, he became the second man (after Jordan) to have won the NXT, SmackDown, and Raw Tag Team Championships.
 In January 2022, Gable won the Raw Tag Team Championship for a second time with Alpha Academy tag partner, Otis.

 In early 2025, he began simultaneously portraying the masked luchador El Grande Americano.
-Under this persona, he would win his first singles championship, the WWE Speed Championship.
-Due to injury, Ludwig Kaiser took over the role of Americano on June 30, 2025.
+Under this persona, he won his first singles championship, the WWE Speed Championship.
+Due to injury, Ludwig Kaiser took over the role of Americano in June 2025; Gable returned as Americano in 2026 before reverting to Chad Gable at Noche de Los Grandes.

 Early life

-Charles Edward Betts was born on March 8, 1986 in Saint Michael, Minnesota.
+Charles Edward Betts was born on March 8, 1986 in Minneapolis, Minnesota.
 He is a graduate of Northern Michigan University.
 He received his master's degree from Full Sail University in October 2021.

 Amateur wrestling career

-Betts was a Minnesota high school state champion (2004).
+Betts was a 2004 Minnesota high school state champion as a student at St. Michael-Albertville High School.
 He was coached as an amateur wrestler by Dan Chandler and Gregg Greeno.

 He defeated Jordan Holm 2-0 in the final of the 2012 U.S. Olympic Trials in the 84 kg category.
 He progressed to the 2012 Summer Olympics, where he competed in the Greco-Roman style 84kg event.
 He defeated Keitani Graham from the Federated States of Micronesia in the qualification round.
 He was eliminated from the competition in the next round by Pablo Shorey of Cuba, losing 3–0.